 Any sudden loss of appetite that lasts over two days needs medical attention—sooner, if the pet acts sick.
 Puppies and kittens have fewer fat and fluid reserves and can’t go without food longer than about 12 hours before needing medical help.
 Toy breed puppies are prone to potentially deadly drops in blood sugar (hypoglycemia) if they skip a meal.
 Signs of hypoglycemia are weakness, drunken-type gait, and sometimes seizures.
 Lift the pup’s lip and put Karo Syrup, honey or something similar on the gums, and once he’s conscious, feed him.

+A horrible disease of cats, feline infectious peritonitis, can cause them to stop eating.
+Learn more about FIP here.
 Cats, especially pudgy kitties, can also become gravely ill with liver disease by skipping just one or two meals, so I’m extra careful about Karma since he’s packed on a bit of weight.
 For overweight cats, refusing to eat can start a chain reaction that moves fat cells into the cat’s liver.
 Hepatic lipidosis or “fatty liver disease” can kill the cat.